-- 1. As of Fall 2021, the Department has 66 active non-certificate culinary courses. - 2.
+- 1. As of Fall 2023, the Department will have 68 active non-certificate culinary courses. - 2.
 No prerequisites, open to members of the community who are interested in: - Improving their personal cooking skills - o Improving their health and wellness - o Eventually joining the certificate or degree programs - 3.
 Emphasize eating locally, seasonally, and sustainably. - 4.
 Provide culinary course offerings in a variety of specialty techniques such as Artisan Baking. - 5.
 Provide culinary course offerings in a variety of global cuisines such as Regional Chinese. - 6.
 Offered as electives toward the Culinary AA degree, Global & Specialty classes also have many certificate and degree students who serve as certificate program ambassadors. - 7.
 Serve to promote all Department offerings.